ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 ![onion image](/images/onion.png)

 Having the project split up into separate layers is optimal for testing.
-Since they are so loosely coupled the core of the project can be tested independently without the other layers.
+Since they are loosely coupled the core of the project can be tested independently without the other layers.
 This makes a foundation for good testing.
 In addition this means that the outer layers can be modified without affecting the inner layers.
 This results in easy scalability and maintainability.
 All in all this architecture greatly benefits the project in the long run.

 ## Domain model